phinocio/loadorderlibrary-api-docs/authentication.md

 >	Please send all requests with an `Accept: application/json` header.
 Otherwise you will sometimes get HTML returned back due to the nature of the underlying framework.
 {.is-info}

+# X-XSRF-Token

+Most requests require an `X-XSRF-Token` header to be present.